FaizChowdhury97/Cohort-Analysis-Project-on-Super-Store-Retail-Data/README.md

 # Dataset Attribute Information

-- InvoiceNo: Invoice number.
+**InvoiceNo**: Invoice number.
 Nominal, a 6-digit integral number uniquely assigned to each transaction.
 If this code starts with the letter 'c', it indicates a cancellation.
-- Quantity: The quantities of each product (item) per transaction.
+### - Quantity: The quantities of each product (item) per transaction.
 Numeric.
-- InvoiceDate: Invoice Date and time.
+### - InvoiceDate: Invoice Date and time.
 Numeric, the day and time when each transaction was generated.
-- UnitPrice: Unit price.
+### - UnitPrice: Unit price.
 Numeric, Product price per unit in sterling.
-- CustomerID: Customer number.
+### - CustomerID: Customer number.
 Nominal, a 5-digit integral number uniquely assigned to each customer.
-- Country: Country name.
+### - Country: Country name.
 Nominal, the name of the country where each customer resides.

 # Data Preprocessing Steps